 School isolation rules in England likely to end in the autumn

-School isolation rules in England are likely to be brought to an end this autumn, the Department for Education has confirmed.
+School isolation rules in England could be brought to an end this autumn, the Department for Education has confirmed.

 There are growing concerns about the rising number of children who have to quarantine because they are the contacts of confirmed cases.